thebrewery-craft-templates/vue-starter-kit/package.json.md

 "dev": "vue-cli-service serve"
 ```

-The name is `dev`, allowing you to run the script using `yarn dev`.
+The name is `dev`, allowing you to run the script using `npm run dev`.
 When the script is run, it will execute the code: `vue-cli-service serve`.
 In this case, `vue-cli-service` is a binary installed to `node_modules/.bin`, provided by our `@vue/cli-service` dev dependency.
 All scripts in `package.json` have access to both globally installed binaries and those provided by local dependencies.

 ## [`gitHooks`](https://github.com/yyx990803/yorkie#yorkie)